BC First Nations Artists Celebrated with Creative Achievement Awards

 Hon.
-John Rustad, Minister of Aboriginal Relations and Reconciliation presented the 2015 BC Creative Achievement Awards for First Nations Art to six recipients on Monday, December 7.
+John Rustad, Minister of Aboriginal Relations and Reconciliation presented the 2015 BC Creative Achievement Awards for First Nations Art to six recipients.

 Among them was Joe David, a Nuu-chah-nulth artist from Tofino, who received a Lifetime Achievement Award, for profound contribution to First Nations’ culture.

 The awards, sponsored by Polygon Homes Ltd., are presented by the British Columbia Achievement Foundation.